 HTTP or HTTPS), port (if it is specified), and host.
 When all three are the same

-for two URLs, it is considered same-origin.
-For example.
+for two URLs, they are considered same-origin.
+For example,

 What is permitted and what is blocked?